OnionUI/Onion/website/versioned_docs/version-4.0/Getting Started/Frequently Asked Questions (FAQ).md

 <summary align="right"><i>Click to see answer</i></summary>
 <table><td>

-You can copy in-game save files from another device or emulator for use in OnionOS.
+You can copy game save files from another device or emulator for use in OnionOS.
 * In most cases, Save files should be in `.srm` format, named identically to the rom and are case sensitive.
 Note that `.sav` files can be renamed to `.srm`, other formats may require a conversion tool.
 * To add your saves to OnionOS just copy your individual save files into the correct emulator folder in: `Saves/CurrentProfile/saves/[CORENAME]`
 * If you have already launched the game prior to adding your saves then you will also need to go to the `Saves/CurrentProfile/states/[CORENAME]` folder ...and delete any Save States here for the same game(s) in order for your newly added game saves to be recognised.

-> `[CORENAME]` = The folder with name of the RA core for the particular emulator or system the save file(s) relates to.
+> `[CORENAME]` = the folder with name of the core for the particular emulator or system 'core', the save file(s) relates to
-> If copying saves from your Miyoo stock SD Card, or an early version of Onion, you will find your saves in `RetroArch/.retroarch/saves/[CORENAME]`
+> If copying saves from your Miyoo stock SD Card, you will find them in `RetroArch/.retroarch/saves/[CORENAME]`

 <img src="https://user-images.githubusercontent.com/44569252/189995592-9d9e4702-e237-40a2-a0b7-b5e4578f0d7d.png" />
 </td></table>